AoShuang92/Tweet_Sentiment_Analysis_FellowshipAI/README.md

 ## Proposed Method
 The model is bi-directional LSTM followed by two fully connected (FC) layers.
-I also integrate squeeze and excitation module [6] before each FC layer. <br>
+I also integrate squeeze and excitation module [6] before each FC layer, which allows the network to perform feature recalibration,through which it can learn to use global information to se-lectively emphasise informative features and suppress lessuseful ones. <br>

 ## LSFLoss
 Here I have proposed a new loss function LSFLoss (Label Smoothing Focal Loss) inspired by focal loss [4] and label smoothing [5].
 As the dataset contains class imbalance problem, focal loss can tackle this problem.
 Label smoothing can improve the accuracy as well as model calibration.